haddocking/haddock3/CONTRIBUTING.md

 (should) to ensure the integrity of the python shell as a whole:
     1. Navigate to any of the examples folder and run the `-test.cfg` file (see [USAGE](USAGE.md)).
+    2. `*-test.cfg` runs are meant for testing purposes only.
+The `examples/` folder also contain `*-full.cfg` files for production runs.
+    You don't need to run these for testin.
     2. If you have a powerful computer and want to run all tests in a row, navigate to the `examples` folder and run `python run_tests.py -b`.
 The `-b` flag ensures the run will stop asap an error is found.
     3. if your computer is not powerful enough, you can ask us to run those tests once you submitted the pull request.
+    4. For example, the `docking-protein-protein-test.cfg` run in less than 3 minutes on a `Intel(R) Core(TM) i7-8550U CPU @ 1.80GHz` laptop
+    using 7 cores.

 7. Add a list of your new additions to the `CHANGELOG.md` file by adding a new sub-header as described bellow.
 This is mandatory for `tox